kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 `{message_queue_data, on_heap}` (which is the default setting), so here is the algorithm for sending a signal to such a process:

-1. Acquire the outer signal queue mutex lock
-2. Try to acquire the main process lock with a try_lock call
+1. Try to acquire the main process lock with a try_lock call
    * If the try_lock call succeeded:
-     1. Allocate space for the signal data on the process' garbage collected heap and copy the signal data there
+     1. Allocate space for the signal data on the process' main heap area and copy the signal data there
+     2. Release main process lock
-     2. Allocate a linked list node containing a pointer to the heap-allocated signal data
+     3. Allocate a linked list node containing a pointer to the heap-allocated signal data
+     4. Acquire the outer signal queue lock
-     3. Insert the linked list node at the end of the outer signal queue
+     5. Insert the linked list node at the end of the outer signal queue
-     4. Release main process lock
+     6. Release the outer signal queue lock
    * Else:
      1. Allocate a new linked list node containing the message data
+     2. Acquire the outer signal queue lock
-     2. Insert the new node at the end of the outer signal queue
+     3. Insert the new node at the end of the outer signal queue
-3. Release the signal queue lock
+     4. Release the outer signal queue lock

-The advantage of `{message_queue_data, on_heap}` compared to `{message_queue_data, off_heap}` is obvious.
-The message data is copied directly to the receiving process heap (when the try lock call for the main process lock succeeds) and needs to be copied only once.
-The disadvantage of `{message_queue_data, on_heap}` is also obvious.
-The sender must acquire the outer signal queue lock for a much longer time as copying is done while holding the lock, and extra contention is created on the receiver's main process lock.
+The advantage of `{message_queue_data, on_heap}` compared to `{message_queue_data, off_heap}` is that the message data is copied directly to the receiving process main heap (when the try lock call for the main process lock succeeds).
+The disadvantage of `{message_queue_data, on_heap}` is that the sender creates extra contention on the receiver's main process lock.
 Therefore, `{message_queue_data, off_heap}` provides much better scalability than `{message_queue_data, on_heap}` when multiple processes send messages to the same process concurrently on a multicore system.

 However, even though `{message_queue_data, off_heap}` scales better than `{message_queue_data, on_heap}` with the old implementation,